-Dr. Bahmani is an Associate Professor at the University of Wisconsin at Parkside and the Director of the Center for Economic Education (CEE).
+Dr. Bahmani is Professor of Finance at the University of Wisconsin at Parkside.
 She received her B.A. in Economics and Political Science from UW-Madison in 2003, her M.A. in Economics in 2004 from UW-Milwaukee and her Ph.D. in Economics in 2007.
 She has taught previously at the business schools of UW-Milwaukee, UW-Whitewater, and Marquette University.
-She has taught courses on Microeconomics, Macroeconomics, Intermediate Macroeconomics, Econometrics, Business Statistics, Environmental Economics, Financial Institutions and Markets, Industrial Organization, Managerial Economics, and Money and Banking.
-Professor Bahmani has published over 25 articles on money market dynamics in such journals as Empirical Economics, Journal of Economics and Finance, Journal of Developing Areas, Economics Bulletin, and Applied Economics.
+She has taught courses on Corporate Finance, Investments, Money and Banking, International Financial Management and Financial Institutions and Markets.
+Professor Bahmani has published over 50 articles on money market dynamics in journals such as Empirical Economics, Journal of Economics and Finance, Journal of Developing Areas, Economics Bulletin, and Applied Economics.
 Additional information can be found at https://www.uwp.edu/learn/instructorprofiles/facultystaffdetail.cfm?uid=bahmani

 Suresh Chalasani, Ph.D.